Quick Start

 mx memories create \

---content "MemNexus uses Neo4j for graph storage and OpenAI embeddings for semantic search." \
+--content "MemNexus uses graph storage and vector embeddings for semantic search." \

 mx memories search --query "what database does memnexus use"The semantic search finds the memory even though you searched by meaning, not exact keywords.